 Abstract

 In SVC, output_flag was included in the NAL unit header extension, to indicate that a coded picture not be output.
 In the current HEVC draft specification, pic_output_flag is located in the slice segment header, and made optional according to output_flag_present_flag in the PPS.
 The location of the pic_output_flag in the slice header following variable length coded syntax elements is burdensome to a middle box that sometimes changes the value of that flag.
 Two options for alternate solutions to indicate that a coded picture not be displayed are proposed which simplify middle box operation and improve robustness.
 In the first proposed option, pic_output_flag is placed early in the slice segment header, before any variable length coded elements, and is always present.
 In the second proposed option, a “no display” SEI message is introduced, and the pic_output_flag syntax element is removed from the slice segment header, and the output_flag_present_flag is removed from the PPS.

+In the r1 version, based on a suggestion from Miska Hannuksela during the initial presentation discussion, a third option is proposed, as a variant on the first option, where pic_output_flag is present only for the first slice segment in the picture.
+He is added as an author for the r1 version.

 Problem Statement